US stocks drift to a mixed finish as yields fall after a discouraging report on US shoppers

-NEW YORK (AP) — Stocks are drifting near records on Wall Street Tuesday following a mixed set of profit reports from big U.S. companies, as Hasbro jumps but Coca-Cola slips.
-Hopes are also building that the Federal Reserve will cut interest rates later this year to boost the economy following a discouraging report on the strength of U.S. shoppers.
+NEW YORK (AP) — Stocks drifted on Wall Street Tuesday following a mixed set of profit reports from big U.S. companies, as Hasbro jumped but Coca-Cola slipped.
+Hopes also built that the Federal Reserve will cut interest rates later this year to boost the economy following a discouraging report on the strength of U.S. shoppers.

-The S&P 500 fell 0.1% after flipping between modest gains and losses earlier in the day.
-At one point, it was sitting just above its all-time high set a couple weeks ago.
-The Dow Jones Industrial Average was adding 120 points, or 0.3%, to its own record, with a little less than an hour remaining in trading, and the Nasdaq composite was 0.3% lower.
+The S&P 500 fell 0.3% after briefly rising above its all-time high, which was set a couple weeks ago.
+The Dow Jones Industrial Average added 52 points, or 0.1%, to its own record, while the Nasdaq composite fell 0.6%.

 The action was stronger in the bond market, where Treasury yields fell after a report showed U.S. retailers made less money at the end of last year than economists expected.
 Shoppers spent roughly the same amount in December as they did in November, less than the modest growth that economists expected.